wam730/Aurora-C/README.md

 Welcome to discuss something in which you are interested with me.

 I am new here.
 So I don't konw a lot.
-If you can, you can give me some guidence with how to use github, Thank you！ There may have some code which you might have seen at other places.
+If you can, you can give me some guidence with how to use GitHub, Thank you！ There may have some code which you might have seen at other places.
 That is because I'm learning from other people, and I would rewrite their code once again.